Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction

 \section{Conclusions}

-In conclusion, a novel UED beamline operating in CW mode at 40.4 kV electron energy has been commissioned at UCLA based on RF compression to obtain a temporal resolution below 200 fs.
-The cavity is operated in CW mode allowing for fast feedback control.
-A vector-based feedback loop using IQ mixers to read out and write amplitude and phase of the RF field in the cavity is implemented.
-Further improvements in temporal resolution can be obtained increasing the energy from the gun (currently limited by arcing at the cathode) and optimizing the compression for different bunch charges.
-Compression of the pump laser pulse and reduction of the RF cavity to sample distance would also improve the instrument response time.
-There are also possible advances in which timing jitter is handled through post processing.
-Since the UED scans are performed stroboscopically, good resolution electronic measurements could enable a scheme in which each probe shot is assigned its own arrival time and machine learning/artifical intelligence is used to compensate for the residual timing jitter \cite{cropp2023virtual}.
+In conclusion, a novel UED beamline operating at 40.4~keV electron energy has been commissioned at UCLA based on RF compression to obtain an RMS temporal resolution of 144$\pm$19~fs.
+The cavity is operated in CW mode which allows for fast feedback control.
+A vector-based feedback loop using IQ mixers to read and control the amplitude and phase of the cavity RF field is implemented.
+This active stabilization of both amplitude and phase allows for new operating conditions for RF compression.
+For instance, compression away from the zero-field crossing for tuning of the electron energy or RF focusing can be employed using the vector-based feedback scheme.
+Additionally, implementation of two amplitude stable RF cavities could be used for precise energy collimation of the electron bunch, which would enable high precision momentum resolved electron energy loss spectroscopy (EELS)~\cite{duncan2020}.
+Further improvements in temporal resolution can be obtained by increasing the energy from the electron gun (currently limited by arcing at the cathode) and optimizing the compression for different bunch charges.
+Compression of the pump laser pulse and reduction of the RF cavity-to-sample distance would also improve the instrument response time.
+Further advances are possible in which timing jitter is handled through post processing.
+Since the UED scans are performed stroboscopically, good resolution electronic measurements could enable a scheme in which each probe shot is assigned its own arrival time and machine learning/artificial intelligence is used to compensate for the residual timing jitter~\cite{cropp2023virtual}.

 \acknowledgements This work was supported by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences under Award No. DE-SC0023017, the National Science Foundation under Grant No. DMR-1548924 and NSF MRI grant 1828705.
 We would also like to thank Nathan Burger, Amir Amhaz, Kirill Talesky, Alexander Ody, Shiying Wang, Mikhael Rasiah and Jayanti Higgins for their help on various aspects of the beamline construction.